Can You Help Us With Photographs Of This Trek?

 After crossing Nyund Nalla.
 Picture by Raghav Srivastava

 Kareri village is known to most locals in Dharamshala.
 The trail goes through Kareri village and starts through mixed pine and broadleaf forests.
 Birds such as the black drongo and red-billed blue magpie are commonly seen.
 A little care is needed as the undergrowth is thick and the ground is littered with pine needles, making it a little slippery.

 After about 15 minutes the trail curves upwards towards a metal road.
 After joining the road, you walk along the road for about 10-15 mins until Nolli bridge.
 The trail then curves off just before the bridge.
-This point is easily identifiable by a small shack which sells soft drinks and packaged food items.
+This point is easily identifiable by a small shack that sells soft drinks and packaged food items.
 The trail then goes back into the forest.

 You come across another shack after climbing some steps which ascend after crossing a small waterfall.
-The shack sells soft drinks and Maggi, and is a good place to catch your breath before continuing to Revti (about 1.5 hours from the shack).
+The shack sells soft drinks and Maggi and is a good place to catch your breath before continuing to Revti (about 1.5 hours from the shack).

 Not too long after this, a metal bridge provides an easy crossing of Nyund nallah.
 The forest opens up into grasslands along the banks of the nallah.
 A number of shepherds can be seen with their flocks on the slopes.
 Birds such as the warbler, redstart and brown dipper are a common sight in and around the stream.
 A keen eye can spot Himalayan griffon vultures flying far overhead.

 Initial stretches of the trail.
 Picture by Raghav Srivastava